bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-input.md

 **Caveats with input types:**

 - Not all browsers support all input types, nor do some types render in the same format across browser types/versions.
-Refer to [Can I use](https://caniuse.com/?search=input).
+Refer to [Can I use](https://caniuse.com/?search=input)
-- Browsers that do not support a particular type will fall back to a `text` input type (even though the rendered `type` attribute markup shows the requested type).
+- Browsers that do not support a particular type will fall back to a `text` input type (even though the rendered `type` attribute markup shows the requested type)
-- No testing is performed to see if the requested input type is supported by the browser.
+- No testing is performed to see if the requested input type is supported by the browser
-- Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
-  Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate inputs.
+- Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7 Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate inputs
-- `date` and `time` inputs are native browser types, and are not a custom date/time picker.
+- `date` and `time` inputs are native browser types, and are not a custom date/time picker
-- For date and time style inputs, where supported, the displayed value in the GUI may be different from what is returned by its value (i.e. ordering of year-month-date).
+- For date and time style inputs, where supported, the displayed value in the GUI may be different from what is returned by its value (i.e. ordering of year-month-date)
-- Regardless of input type, the value is **always** returned as a string representation.
+- Regardless of input type, the value is **always** returned as a string representation
 - `v-model.lazy` is not supported by `<b-form-input>` (nor any custom Vue component).
-Use the `lazy` prop instead.
+Use the `lazy` prop instead
 - `v-model` modifiers `.number` and `.trim` can cause unexpected cursor jumps when the user is typing (this is a Vue issue with `v-model` on custom components). _Avoid using these modifiers_.
-  Use the `number` or `trim` props instead.
+  Use the `number` or `trim` props instead
-- Older version of Firefox may not support `readonly` for `range` type inputs.
+- Older version of Firefox may not support `readonly` for `range` type inputs
-- Input types that do not support `min`, `max` and `step` (i.e. `text`, `password`, `tel`, `email`, `url`, etc.) will silently ignore these values (although they will still be rendered on the input markup) if values are provided.
+- Input types that do not support `min`, `max` and `step` (i.e. `text`, `password`, `tel`, `email`, `url`, etc.) will silently ignore these values (although they will still be rendered on the input markup) if values are provided

 **Caveats with predictive text entry and IME composition entry:**

 - When using predictive text auto-suggested words, the `v-model` will not update until the auto-suggested word is selected (or a space is typed).
-If an auto suggested word is not selected, the v-model will update with the current _displayed text_ of the input when the input is blurred.
+If an auto suggested word is not selected, the v-model will update with the current _displayed text_ of the input when the input is blurred
-- When using IME composition (ie. Chinese, Japanese, etc.), the `v-model` will not update until the IME composition is completed.
+- When using IME composition (ie. Chinese, Japanese, etc.), the `v-model` will not update until the IME composition is completed

 ### Range type input